conference perfectly, a great combination of industry savvy

 Now available on-demand, the highly-acclaimed industry strategy and insights report, The Future of Agencies

-In early 2019, the 4A's gave AgencyAgile CEO, Jack Skeels, a charter to produce an industry-vision white paper.
+The 4A's gave AgencyAgile CEO, Jack Skeels, the charter to produce an industry-vision white paper.
 Working with Chick Foxgrover of the 4A's, a broad industry and competitive analysis was conducted.
-Eventually, it was rolled up into a 50-minute presentation format.
+Eventually, it was rolled up into a still-relevant 50-minute presentation format.

 Viewed and lauded by hundreds of agency executives at key industry conferences, the topics explored include: